needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 For automatic command targeting to work, the following must also be true of your ghost:

-- The ghost must be owned by your client (requiring the server to set the `GhostOwner` to your `NetworkId.Value`).
+- The ghost must be owned by your client (requiring the server to set the [`GhostOwner`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.GhostOwner.html) to your [`NetworkId.Value`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetworkId.html#Unity_NetCode_NetworkId_Value)).
 - The ghost is `Predicted` or `OwnerPredicted` (you can't use an `ICommandData` to control interpolated ghosts).
-- The [`AutoCommandTarget.Enabled`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.AutoCommandTarget.html) flag must be set to true.
+- The [`AutoCommandTarget.Enabled`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.AutoCommandTarget.html) flag must be set to true.

 If you're not using `AutoCommandTarget`, your game code must set the [`CommandTarget`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTarget.html) on the connection entity to reference the entity that the `ICommandData` component has been attached to.
-You can have multiple `ICommandData` in your game, and Netcode for Entities will only send the `ICommandData` for the entity that `CommandTarget` points to.
+You can have multiple `ICommandData`s in your game, and Netcode for Entities will only send the `ICommandData` for the entity that `CommandTarget` points to.

 When you need to access inputs from the buffer, you can use an extension method for `DynamicBuffer<ICommandData>` called `GetDataAtTick`, which gets the matching tick for a specific frame.
 You can also use the `AddCommandData` utility method (which adds more commands to the ring-buffer for you).